red-gold/causality/causal-doc/overview/introduction.md

 ![Photo by Iker Urteaga on Unsplash](./asset/iker-urteaga-246955-unsplash.jpg)
 # Introduction to mixins
 Causality intensively uses [mixin](https://en.wikipedia.org/wiki/Mixin) for composing class.
 Mixins allow constructing elastic class that imports enough methods for target usages.
-We try to mitigate redudant methods and reduce bundle size.
-The main mixins for building pipeline class can be found at `/src/` folder which prebuilt CausalNet pipeline ready to use (check tutorials session).
+We try to mitigate redundant methods and reduce bundle size.
+The main mixins for building a pipeline class can be found at the `/src/` folder which pre-built `CausalNet` pipeline ready to use (check tutorials session).
 Advance mixins are seperated into different sub-packages under the `/packages/` folder.
 Each sub-package exports at most one mixin for building pipeline, for example, causality-optimizer provide trainerMixins for optimizing parameters.

 ## Pipeline package